-All artificial grass is harder wearing than natural grass.
+All artificial grass is harder wearing than natural grass and fake grass can even boast a lifespan of up to 20 years in some cases.
 However, there are a few things relating to durability that you should think about before you buy.

-is one area where artificial grass loses to the real stuff is its reaction to the sun.
-All artificial grass will degrade over time due to UV.
+One area where artificial grass loses to the real stuff is its reaction to the sun.
+All artificial grass will degrade over time due to UV exposure.
 However, there are many types which give up to 25 years with no visible discolouration from UV.
 It’s a good idea to check because some cheaper ones will fade within a year or two.

 Food, dog mess and other things like this shouldn’t damage the grass, however, to avoid it getting stuck in the fibres, spills should be cleaned up quickly.

-.
-Sharp objects are probably the most overlook danger to artificial grass.
-This doesn’t just mean knives it also includes small chair legs and other furniture.
+Sharp objects are probably the most overlooked danger to artificial grass.
+This doesn’t just mean knives, it also includes small chair legs and other furniture.
 Artificial grass will be supported by a few inches of sand.
 This means that any concentrated pressure will push the underlying sand out of the way risk tearing the grass on top.
 When using chairs it may be a good idea to spread the weight using some wood.